chadhindsight/hack_nutrition/README.md

 ## About

+This project is based on a class activity from th Ironhack Miami's Web Development Bootcamp.
+This project is aweb application built with React Typescript and Vite.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.